wavemaker/docs/learn/on-premise/wme-launching-instances-in-aws.md

           [![](/learn/assets/wme-setup/wme-setup-in-aws/mounting-platform-instance-volumes.jpg)](/learn/assets/wme-setup/mounting-platform-instance-volumes.jpg)

       - To mount an attached EBS volume on every system reboot, add an entry for the device to the /etc/fstab file.
-      - take UUID of disks for identification by using the command
+      - Take UUID of disks for identification by using the command
         ```
           blkid
         ```
-      - entry the UUID of the disks in fstab.use the following format
+      - Entry the UUID of the disks in fstab.use the following format
       ```
       UUID=your-block-device-UUID    /mount-directory     filesystem   defaults ,nofail  0  2
       ```